This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - You may need extra oxygen if your blood oxygen level is lower than it should be.
 You may get oxygen through a mask placed over your nose and mouth or through small tubes placed in your nostrils.
 Ask your healthcare provider before you take off the mask or oxygen tubing.

 - Your brain, eyes, bones, blood vessels, or nerves may get injured.
 You could have trouble breathing, develop an infection, or bleed more than expected after surgery.
-Problems may happen during the closed stereotactic surgery that may require caregivers to do open brain surgery.
+Problems may happen during the closed stereotactic surgery that may require healthcare providers to do open brain surgery.
 Even after surgery, there is a chance that another biopsy may have to be done.

 - Without this surgery, the extent of the malignant glioma may not be known and proper treatment may not be given.
 The tumor may continue to grow and push other structures near it.
 If this happens, the blood or nerve supply may be cut off.
 You may have problems seeing, moving, speaking, breathing, or thinking clearly.
 This may lead to other serious medical problems, such as blindness, seizures, or stroke.